-The Rhyolite Ridge 1 Solar Project facility would be located on BLM land in Esmeralda County, Nevada, approximately 32 miles west/southwest of Tonopah, Nevada.
-The Project is comprised of a contiguous, irregular polygon along the southern edge of the Big Smoky Valley, approximately 1.5 miles west of Highway 265 (Appendix A).
-The Project would be located on BLM-managed lands.
+The Rhyolite Ridge 2 Solar Project facility would be located on BLM land in Esmeralda County, Nevada, approximately 32 miles west/southwest of Tonopah, Nevada.
+The Project is comprised of a contiguous, irregular polygon approximately 1 mile southwest of Highway 265 in the Big Smoky Valley at its closest point (Appendix A).
+The Project would be located on BLM-managed lands and would cross lands administered by NDOT.
 The gen-tie line would originate at the Project location on BLM-managed lands.
-The line would then proceed east from the Project on BLM-administered land before turning northwest along Highway 265 before turning northeast and arriving at the proposed Esmeralda Substation (Appendix A).
+The line would then proceed east from the Project on BLM-managed lands and would cross NDOT-administered land, running northwest along Highway 265 before turning northeast to connect into the proposed Esmeralda Substation (Appendix A).
 The total length of the gen-tie line is approximately 11,780 feet (2.23 miles).